PASDiff: Physics-Aware Semantic Guidance for Joint Real-World Low-Light Face Enhancement and Restoration: Experiments

 where $x$ denotes the synthesized low-light facial image, $\alpha$ is the exposure adjustment factor, $k_{\sigma}$ is the Gaussian blur kernel, $\downarrow_{r}$ is the downsampling operation, and $\mathbf{n}_{\delta}$ represents the additive white Gaussian noise.

 To further assess real-world scenes, we construct WildDark-Face, a real-world benchmark comprising 700 in-the-wild low-light facial images.
 Specifically, we derive this dataset from the widely recognized DarkFace benchmark~\cite{poor_visibility_benchmark} by cropping individual faces using the provided bounding box annotations.
 To ensure evaluation reliability, we filter out instances with extremely low spatial resolutions and meticulously curate a representative subset.
 These real-world captures encapsulate a wide spectrum of authentic, unconstrained degradations, encompassing extreme photon starvation, severe sensor noise, unpredictable motion blur, and diverse head poses.
 For quantitative evaluation on synthetic data, we employ PSNR and LPIPS~\cite{zhang2018unreasonable} for signal and perceptual fidelity, and DISTS~\cite{ding2020image} for texture similarity.
 For real-world assessment, we utilize no-reference metrics including MUSIQ~\cite{ke2021musiq}, MANIQA~\cite{yang2022maniqa}, HyperIQA~\cite{su2020blindly}, and FID~\cite{heusel2017gans}.
 Furthermore, we report Deg. (degree of identity preservation)~\cite{deng2019arcface} and LMD (Landmark Distance)~\cite{wang2019adaptive} to explicitly measure semantic and geometric identity alignment.
+More details about the WildDark-Face dataset are provided in the \href{https://guangweigao.github.io/paper/26-ECCV-Supplements.pdf}{Supplements}.